sparth292/rusk/1_Installation/rust_installation.md

 Command Line Notation
 In this chapter and throughout the book, we’ll show some commands used in the terminal.

-# Installing rustup on Linux or macOS
+## Installing rustup on Linux or macOS

 If you’re using Linux or macOS, open a terminal and enter the following command:

-$ curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh
+curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh

+(Par agar linux me kar rahe ho toh rustc --version nahi chalega jab tak woh PATH me nahi hai)

 The command downloads a script and starts the installation of the rustup tool, which installs the latest stable version of Rust.
 You might be prompted for your password.
 If the install is successful, the following line will appear:

 Rust is installed now.
 Great!

 You will also need a linker, which is a program that Rust uses to join its compiled outputs into one file.
 It is likely you already have one.
 If you get linker errors, you should install a C compiler, which will typically include a linker.
 A C compiler is also useful because some common Rust packages depend on C code and will need a C compiler.

 On macOS, you can get a C compiler by running:

 $ xcode-select --install

 Linux users should generally install GCC or Clang, according to their distribution’s documentation.
 For example, if you use Ubuntu, you can install the build-essential package.

 Installing rustup on Windows